kazu-yamamoto/witty/README.md

     23961 recvfrom(11, ...)
     23961 sendto(11, ...)

-This is unnecessary overhead.
+This context switches are unnecessary overhead.
 With this option, the `accept` loop is in a worker native thread thanks to `runInUnboundThread`.

     23961 accept4(10, ...)
     23961 recvfrom(11, ...)